mikaetomura/mikaetomura/README.md

 </div>

 <details>
-  <summary> ΛBOUƬ IПƬΣRΛCƬIOПS </summary>
+  <summary> ΛBOUƬ IПƬERΛCƬIOПS </summary>

-Feel free to cuddle and hugs/hide behind us (c+h), boop, kiss and sit next to us even if we are with a friend!
-Though please do not cover us up.
+Feel free to cuddle + hugs/hide behind us (c+h), boop, kiss and sit next to us even if we are with a friend!
+Though please do not cover us up, we don’t like it.
+We are actually someone fun, don’t let our ponies fool you into thinking we are scary and intimidating… We are not.
 </details>